-FY 2022/23 Objective: Continue to assess the possibility of allowing outdoor operations for certain businesses.
+FY 20223/243 Objective: Continue to assess the possibility of allowing outdoor operations for certain businesses.
 This assessment would include both the benefits and impacts that these regulations may create.
 This includes impacts to parking, noise, safety, aesthetics, etc. and how these, and other impacts, will be mitigated if allowed.

-- Extend TUPs for outdoor dining for restaurant use beyond Labor Day, which would allow for assessment for the entire summer. - Monitor and assess impacts to parking, noise, safety, aesthetics, etc during the summer, especially in locations adjacent to residential neighborhoods. - Bring back draft regulations to City Council for consideration.
+- Extend TUPs for outdoor dining for restaurant use beyond Labor Day, which would allow for assessment for the entire summer.
+Completed - Monitor and assess impacts to parking, noise, safety, aesthetics, etc during the summer, especially in locations adjacent to residential neighborhoods.
+Completed - Work with Business Liaison Committee Council Members to prepare draft regulations for Outdoor Dining. - Bring back draft regulations to City Council for consideration.